Children’s Dental Month – (February, 2024)

 - Eat fruits and vegetables for snacks rather than candies and cookies.

 - Brush your child’s teeth twice daily.

-- Serve water at mealtime rather than juice or soda.
+- Serve water rather than juice or soda.

 What Parents and Caregivers Can Do